2000 Miles

-"2000 Miles" is a song by British-American rock band Pretenders.
-Written by lead singer Chrissie Hynde and produced by Chris Thomas, it was released on 18 November 1983 as the second single from their third studio album, Learning to Crawl (1984).
+"2000 Miles" is a song by the British rock band the Pretenders.
+Written by lead vocalist Chrissie Hynde and produced by Chris Thomas, it was released on 18 November 1983 as the second single from their third studio album, Learning to Crawl (1984).
 It was most popular in the UK, where it peaked at No. 15 on the UK Singles Chart in December 1983.
 In the US, it was released as the B-side of both the 7-inch single and 12-inch single remix of the band's hit "Middle of the Road".

+Influenced by Otis Redding's "Thousand Miles Away", the song was written a year after the band's guitarist, James Honeyman-Scott, had died of a drug overdose in 1982.
+Hynde has noted that she thinks "the sense of distance in the lyrics" refers to Honeyman-Scott".
 Considered a Christmas song, it has been released on various Christmas compilation albums.

 Background

-The song is about two long-distance lovers who miss each other at Christmastime.
+According to music critic Jon Pareles, the song is about missing a man at Christmastime.
 "Robbie McIntosh plays beautifully on '2000 Miles'," Hynde recalled.
 "Anything to avoid listening to my voice and my stupid words."

-The song frequently reappears in the UK Charts around Christmas time staying in the charts for a few weeks over the Christmas period.
-Similarly, in Poland the song plays everyday in December as part of the Christmas rotation on RMF FM's RMF Classic.
+The song frequently reappears on the UK Singles Chart around Christmastime, staying in the charts for a few weeks over the Christmas period.

 Critical reception

 Dave Marsh, in his 1989 book The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made, ranked "2000 Miles"' as the 630th best rock or soul single to that date.
 It is one of four songs by Pretenders listed in the book.
-Ultimate Classic Rock critic Matt Wardlaw rated it the Pretenders 9th greatest song, calling it "one of the season's most beloved Christmas songs."
+Ultimate Classic Rock critic Matt Wardlaw rated it the Pretenders’ 9th greatest song, calling it "one of the season's most beloved Christmas songs."

+According to analysis of PRS for Music figures, it was estimated that the song generates £102,000 of royalties per year.

 Music video

 The official video features Hynde dressed as a member of The Salvation Army in a snowy location.
-Chrissie Hynde also recorded a version of the song in 1995 with violins and other stringed instruments.
+Chrissie Hynde also recorded a version of the song in 1995 with violins and other stringed instruments for The Isle Of View album.

 Covers

 British rock band Coldplay released a piano cover of the song as a charity single.
 The track's digital download was available for £1.50 between 16 December 2003 and 1 January 2004, with all royalties being donated to Stop Handgun Violence and Future Forests.

+KT Tunstall covered the song for her Christmas EP Sounds of the Season: The KT Tunstall Holiday Collection (2007).

+American pop rock band Train covered the song for their Christmas album Christmas in Tahoe (2015).
+The same year, Australian singer Kylie Minogue covered the song for her first Christmas album Kylie Christmas.

+American rock band Smash Mouth covered the song on the 2012 reissue of their 2005 album, The Gift of Rock.